felixsteghofer/digoo-m1x_hacks/README.md

 # DIGOO DG-M1X hacks

 This is a log of simple hacks for the cheap, linux driven, Digoo DG-M1X.
 For now, this is only about to bring wifi up without using the app, setting the correct time(-zone) and installing an ssh server in place for the shipped telnetd.
-The APi of the pan-tilt-zoom (ONVIF) service could also be reverse engineered.
+The API of the pan-tilt-zoom (ONVIF) service could also be reverse engineered.

 Out of the box, this cam "features":
 - open telnet access as root (at least on this firmware `Linux goke 3.4.43-gk #56 PREEMPT Fri Sep 29 00:24:56 PDT 2006 armv6l GNU/Linux`)